-Corprate risk-taking has an important impact on the corporate development and overall economic growth.
-It can reflect the capital expenditure characteristics of corporations enterp(Bargeron et al., 2010), the grasp of investment opportunities (Yu Minggui et al., 2013), the enterprises’ risk preference behavior, the attitude towards corporate long-term development of enterprises (Cucculelli and Ermini, 2013; Li Wengui and Yu Minggui, 2012; Zhang Min et al., 2015), and the entrepreneurial spirit of entrepreneur.
-At the same time, the level of corporate risk-taking also reflects the momentum of social innovation-based development and potential of sustainable economic growth (John et al., 2008; Xie Weimin and Tang Qingquan, 2013; Zhang Min et al., 2015), which Therefore, from the perspective of the level of corporate risk-taking, this paper examines the consequences of financialization NFCs and its impact mechanism.
-This not only helps totheoretically explore the potential value and possible harm of NFCs’ entity's financial activities, but also helps to theoretically study the entrepreneurial spirit in the context of NFCs' financializationentity that with the,we.
+Corprate risk taking has an important impact on the corporate development and overall economic growth.
+It can better reflect the capital expenditure characteristics of corporations (Bargeron et al., 2010), the grasp of investment opportunities (Yu Minggui et al., 2013), the firms’ risk preference behavior, the attitude towards corporate long-term development (Cucculelli and Ermini, 2013; Li Wengui and Yu Minggui, 2012; Zhang Min et al., 2015), and the entrepreneurial spirit.
+Moreover, the level of corporate risk-taking also reflects the momentum of social innovation-based development and potential of sustainable economic growth (John et al., 2008; Xie Weimin and Tang Qingquan, 2013; Zhang Min et al., 2015).

+Therefore, from the perspective of corporate risk-taking, this paper examines the consequences of financialization in NFCs and its mechanism of influence.
+We do not only theoretically explore the potential value and possible harm of NFCs’ financial activities, but also the changes in the entrepreneurial spirit in the context of NFCs' financialization.
+This study is designed to explore that with the continuous deepening of financial development, how we better stimulate entrepreneurship, optimize risk investment decisions, and promote the transformation and upgrading of real industry.

-: (1)NFCs, which is .
-We furtherlyese The main innovations of this paper are as follows: (1) Exploring the possible obstacles in the process of transformation and upgrading of entity enterprises under the new normal of economy from the perspective of financialization, and further confirming the micro-inducing factors that affect the lack of stamina in the long-term development of China's entity enterprises; (2)non-financial corporate sectorCompared with the existing literature on the performance of enterpriseNFCs under the influence of financialization (Song Jun and Lu Wei, 2015; Du Yong et al., 2017), R&D innovation (Xie Jiazhi et al., 2014; Wang Hongjian et al., 2017), etc. From the perspective of enterprise risk-taking, this paper explores the economic consequences of financialization on NFCs’ investment behavior and its mechanism , (3)Chinese from(4)some studies have shown that due to the crowding out effect of corporate financialization, the NFCs’ R&D investments are reduced.
+Our primary contributions are in the following: (1)we find the possible obstacles in the process of transformation and upgrading of NFCs under the new normal of economy, which is from the perspective of financialization.
+We furtherly provide empirical evidence of the micro-inducing factors that affect long-term development of Chinese real industry.
+(2)we advance the relevant theoretical research on the financialization of non-financial corporate sector.
+Much of the existing literature work on the performance of NFCs under the influence of financialization (Song Jun and Lu Wei, 2015; Du Yong et al., 2017), R&D innovation (Xie Jiazhi et al., 2014; Wang Hongjian et al., 2017), etc. We take the perspective of firm risk-taking, explore the economic consequences of financialization on NFCs’ investment behavior and its mechanism.
+(3)this paper explores, in the process of Chinese capital market construction, how the regulatory authorities can avoid the “siphon effect” generated from the financial deepening process while promoting financial reform and reducing financial repression.
+(4)some studies have shown that due to the crowding out effect of corporate financialization, the NFCs’ R&D investments are reduced.
 However, they are still based on the limited view of enterprise resources, ignoring the intrinsic incentives for under-investment in corporate innovation under the conditions of market economy and the capital market environment where the financing of listed companies is relatively available.
 On this basis, we further explore that the negative impact of NFCs’ financialization on the level of corporate risk-taking may not be mainly due to the crowding out effect, but more likely to stem from the decline of managers' enterprising spirit, resulting in lower investment willingness.
-That is, with the increased financialization, even if the entrepreneurs have the ability to take risks, but have no willingness to take risks. and enriches and develops the relevant theoretical research on the financialization of entity enterprises.
-(3) This study also helps to explore, in the process of capital market construction, the regulatory authorities are promoting financial reforms and reducing financial repression while avoiding the “siphon effect” generated during the financial deepening process.
+That is, with the increased financialization, even if the entrepreneurs have the ability to take risks, but have no willingness to take risks.